nim-lang/nimble/readme.markdown

 This is of course Git-specific, for Mercurial, use ``tip`` instead of ``head``.
 A branch, tag, or commit hash may also be specified in the place of ``head``.

-Instead of specifying a VCS branch, you may also specify a version range, for
+Instead of specifying a VCS branch, you may also specify a concrete version or a version range, for example:

-example:
+    $ nimble install nimgame@0.5
     $ nimble install nimgame@"> 0.5"

-In this case a version which is greater than ``0.5`` will be installed.
+The latter command will install a version which is greater than ``0.5``.

 If you don't specify a parameter and there is a ``package.nimble`` file in your current working directory then Nimble will install the package residing in